-If you are living an oily life, carrier oils are likely a huge part of your day.
+If you’re living an oily life, carrier oils are likely a huge part of your day.
 Most people have a favorite or a tried and true carrier oil that works best with their bodies and skin.
 Coconut oil is a fantastic carrier oil to use when diluting essential oils for topical use.
 It’s also a great choice to add to household, beauty, and kitchen recipes.
-We are excited to share some of our best uses and recipes for coconut oil.
+We are excited to share some of our best coconut oil recipes and uses.

 Read about some of our other oily mishaps here and 15 Things I Wish I’d Known When I Started Using Essential Oils.

 What is Coconut Oil?

 Coconut oil is derived from the fruit of a coconut tree.
 It has anti-fungal and anti-bacterial properties that make it perfect for the skin.
 The consistency is light and non-greasy.
 Coconut oil is rich in lauric acid and other medium-chain fatty acids.

 - Absorbs easily into the skin, non-greasy

 - Perfect for making your own roller ball recipes

 - Light, fluffy and non-greasy formula

 - Perfect for making balms and creams

 For topical essential oils, dilution recommendations are always listed on the label.
 Using oils with children will require additional dilution with quality carrier oils.